Sinitax/aoc-2018/README.md

-# AdventOfCode-2018
+# Advent Of Code 2018

-All 25 problems of the AdventOfCode 2018 written in Python3.
+All 25 solutions written in Python3